elusivecodes/FyreArray/README.md

 **Column**

-Return the values from a single column in the input array.
+Get the values from a single column in the input array.

 - `$array` is the input array.
 - `$key` is the column to pull values from.